 With technology impacting nearly every aspect of our lives, one critically important area remains immune to change: the relationship between patients and their medical records.
 If you’re like most Americans, you’ve likely never seen your complete medical record and don’t know the process to access it.
+Usually, a medical assistant will take or review your medical records in preparation for your examination or treatment but you won’t be able to see those records yourself.
 How can patients be expected to take responsibility for their health when the information they need is scattered between primary care offices, pharmacies, imaging centers, and hospitals?

 There are two major roadblocks impeding patient-centered healthcare.
 The first is merely an access issue, as our fragmented health system makes it difficult to access and store medical information all in one place.
 The second is that health data is not presented in a format that is understandable to and usable by patients.
 This leaves patients poorly informed and unable to take ownership and responsibility for their health, although there are also useful information online, about health and supplements as the difference between Kratom Extract vs Powder and nutrition and many other things.